SteamSecurity/Steam-Account-Protection/README.md

 As this is a Chrome Extension, the setup is extremely easy.
 1. Navigate to the [releases](https://github.com/Armored-Dragon/Steam-Account-Protection/releases) page and pick up the "Steam-Account-Protection-master.zip".
 2. Extract the file to your computer.
-3. In your chrome browser, navigate to your extension settings page.
+3. In your Chrome browser, navigate to your extension settings page.
 Ex. "chrome://extensions".
 4. Enable developer mode in the extension page.
 5. Drag the file into the page OR click "Load Unpacked" and select the file.
 6. If the extension is not enabled, enable it.